optyfr/JRomManager/README.md

 		- There is currently no multiuser support nor access control implemented => you can break your server easily if you don't know what you're doing
 - Install as a service (Server mode)
 	- See [Server Mode](https://github.com/optyfr/JRomManager/wiki/Server-mode#server-mode) in the wiki
-- RAR4 decompression
+- RAR4 and RAR5 decompression
-- Multi-volume decompression (RAR4 and 7Zip)
+- Multi-volume decompression (RAR and 7Zip)
+- Command Line Mode with access to all functionalities and environment variable support

 ## Short Term Planned Features
 - Mode to keep existing container archive format
 - Use jetty instead of nanoHttpd for a more robust http server (Server mode)
 - Multi User and access rights (Server mode with jetty)
 - Encrypted connections (Server mode with jetty)
-- RAR5 support

 ## Middle Term Planned Features
 - Alternative to WebSockets (Server mode)
-- Cmd Line mode
 - More Translations
 - Headered roms support
 - Auto update option (and show Changes log after auto-update)